 - Severe weather or storms

-It is helpful to have some information about what will your insurance cover a water damage claim because the cost to repair water damage on your own can be a bit expensive.
+It is helpful to know what your insurance will cover for a water damage claim.
+Since the cost to repair water damage on your own can be a bit expensive.

-If water damage is sudden and accidental, there is a probability that you may be covered by most standard home insurance policies that depend on the types of insurance policy you have.
-Your standard homeowner policy will include:
+If water damage is sudden and accidental, there is a probability that you may be part of the coverage by most standard home insurance policies.
+This will depend on the type of insurance policy you have.
+Your standard homeowner policy will include the following:

-- Damages caused by the weight of ice, snow, or sleet.
+- Damages are due to the weight of ice, snow, or sleet.

-- Discharge and overflow of water, even if it was the result of an accident.
+- Discharge and overflow of water, even if it resulted from an accident.